pola-rs/polars-web/www/posts/20211121/index.md

 ## The Task

 There's a lot of interesting things you could do with this dataset.
 After all, 2008 was the year where the Frozen Throne expansion came out.
 So there's plenty of churn-related things you could unravel.
 The task that I want to explore in this blogpost is related to something else though; bot-detection.
-After all, it's very likely that this dataset includes non-human players and these need to be detected.
+This video game was so popular that it attracted many hackers and it's very likely that this dataset includes non-human players and these need to be detected.

 There are many way to detect these bots, but it's good to start with some simple domain rules.
 A good starting point might be to start looking for users that have a suspiciously long session length.
 If a character is seen playing for 36 hours without a break, one could argue that there may be a bot.
 The end goal for us is to remove bots from the dataset as a preprocessing step for other analyses.